With so many options and 'must sees' on the world map, you may need some ideas of where to go and how to plan your travelling experience.

 On the beach - Varkala, Goa (India), Bay Islands (Honduras) or Ko Tao et al. (Small (touristy) Thai island)

 Any day of the week we would be happy to return to:

 Thailand, South Korea and India/Pakistan.

 Switzerland, France, Lisbon, Berlin, Georgia and Turkey.

-Chile, the best of the USA and Jamaica.
+Chile, Mexico and the best of the USA and Jamaica.

 Honorary mentions: China (not the best place, but changing at such a rate, always great to see) and Cuba.